+:

+:

+}

 Experimental results

 The current VTM-9.0 software can not be compiled due to variable type problems when the define statement RExt__HIGH_BIT_DEPTH_SUPPORT is set to 1.
 However, changing type casting and fixing a bug for coefficient coding in the use of mixed signed and unsigned data types, the software can be built.
 By using the bug fixed software, the experiments have been conducted on CTC [4] with InternalBitDepth equal to 14.